Arijit1000/Self-driving-car/README.md

 # Self-driving-car
-This is a sef driven car in which the car moves in any direction according to the given track.
+This is a self driven car in which the car moves in any direction according to the given track.

 I have used pygame package in this project.